-At Sunningdale we provide a learning environment that goes beyond just developing academic knowledge and skills but also to develop a social awareness within our school, community and world.
+At Sunningdale we provide a learning environment that goes beyond just developing academic knowledge and skills, but also to develop a social awareness within our school, community and world.
 We believe that students who play an active role to become local and global citizens understand the purpose and need to develop a positive culture.
-We are fortunate to work with two humanitarian organizations that help to support our philosophy.

 Look After Yourself, Look After One Another...

 Sunningdale Public School, as well as being a Tribes School, also promotes the values and mission statement of Right To Play and the “Red Ball” initiative.
 Right to Play believes they can improve the lives of children in some of the most disadvantaged areas of the world by using the power of sport and play for development, health and peace.
 Right to Play’s vision is to create a healthier and safer world through the power of sport and play.
 Using the same philosophy within our school community we are encouraging "Look After Yourself, Look After One Another" and promoting the importance of teamwork and co-operation.